campbellinos/homebridge-httplock/README.md

       ]
     }

-This plugin supports locks controlled by any custom HTTP endpoint via GET (to get state and battery), and PUT (to set new state).
+This plugin supports locks controlled by any custom HTTP endpoint via GET (to get state, either "locked" or "unlocked"), and PUT (to set new state, same possible values).
 The "lock-id", "username" and "password" parameters are passed along to "url" in each GET request.
-The same parameters plus "state" (either "locked" or "unlocked") are passed along to "url" in each PUT request.
+The same parameters plus "state" are passed along to "url" in each PUT request.